Skip to content

 Mostly, people end up in Detox after a police contact.
 Sometimes a DWI stop gets the ball rolling, But most Detox admissions by police do not involve vehicles or driving.

 Some police officers abuse this law, when a person offends them.
-Yet police should not bring a person to a locked detox facility except for medical reasons only.
+But police should only bring a person to a locked detox facility for medical reasons.

 Detox release before the 72-hour hold expires may require a judge’s Court Order.